PerimeterX/perimeterx-node-express/README.md

 });
 ```

-Set the PerimeterX middleware on all server's routes:
+Setting the PerimeterX middleware on all server's routes:

 > When configuring the Perimeterx middleware on all the server's routes, you will have a
 > score evaluation on each incoming request.
 The recommended pattern is to use